syl22-00/pocketsphinx.js/README.md

 {command: 'initialize', data: [["-kws_threshold", "1e-35"]]}
 ```

+Note that you can also add key phrases via a file, using the `"-kws"` argument as shown in the `live.html` example.

 ### d.
 Switching between grammars or keyword searches

 A recognizer object can have any number of grammars and keyword searches but only one can be active at a time.
 The active search is the one used when there is a call to `start()`, described later in this document.
 To switch to a specific search, you must use the id that was given during the call to `addGrammar` or `addKeyword`.